A short history

 Traditionally, the Port of Tyne was famous for its coal exports but the radical changes in the UK’s mining industry during the 1990s created an urgent need to diversify to remain viable.
 Today, the results of a decade of redevelopment and £120 million of reinvestment has culminated in being named Port Operator of the Year in the Lloyd’s List London Awards 2008 and UK's Best Port of Call in 2011 by Cruise Critic.
 The Port’s five commercial business areas – bulk & conventional cargo, car terminals, cruise & ferries, logistics, and estates - its three rail terminals, its modern international cruise and passenger terminal building and its growing cruise business; all add value to the north east region.

 Now very much a case of “carrying coals to Newcastle” the Port’s bulk and conventional cargo business also handles grain, scrap, steel, forest products and other cargoes.
 The volume of imported coal, increasing dramatically from zero in 2003 to 4.9 million tonnes in 2013, has earned the Port its place as the UK’s second largest coal importer.

 Port of Tyne Logistics offers customers an integrated package of container handling, warehousing and distribution, with many customers already experiencing the advantages of feedering into the Tyne rather than bringing their goods through Felixstowe or Southampton and trucking them all the way up country.
 Not only does it help reduce the carbon footprint, it also offers customers cost efficiencies.

 The Port of Tyne’s two car terminals were developed by the port to support manufacturing giants Nissan and VW, and its Estates business manages a growing portfolio of commercial properties and land holdings.

-The Port of Tyne has no shareholders or owners and is governed by an independent board of 4 executive directors, and eight non-executive directors who are appointed by the Secretary of State for Transport.
+The Port of Tyne has no shareholders or owners and is governed by an independent board of four executive directors, and six non-executive directors who are appointed by the Secretary of State for Transport.
 The port receives no government funding, is run on a commercial basis and operates for the benefit of its stakeholders who are customers, suppliers, employees, river users and the local community – all reflecting its trust port status.